sudhakar3697/awesome-electron-alternatives/README.md

 * Electron apps cannot be submitted to the [Apple store](https://news.ycombinator.com/item?id=21437255)
 * [Minimal resources](https://github.com/Elanis/web-to-desktop-framework-comparison)
 * Development platform like nodecode as Kodular, lowcode as Outsystems, database as a service as Astra DB, backend as service, mobile as a service, frontend as a service as Figma, banking as a service ...
-* visual programming paradigm (this includes solutions or technologies like development platform, blockly, serverless, dbdiagram and programming language as elm, python, v ...)
+* visual programming paradigm (this includes solutions or technologies like serverless, development platform as dbdiagram, Bubble, Kodular or programming language as elm, python, v, blockly, 8th, xojo, tk\tcl, livecode ...)
 * It is possible to develop games with Electron-js, but for good game development it is not recommended
 * create data analysis and statistics with js libraries and electron-js for dashboards, however it is also not recommended